rubymonsters/ruby-for-beginners/source/45-instance_variables.md

 The body of the `initialize` method now does nothing else but assign the value of the local variable `name` to an instance variable `@name`.

-You remember how we said that each method has it's own local scope, which is created when the method is called, and populated with local variables from the arguments list.
+You remember how we said that each method has its own local scope, which is created when the method is called, and populated with local variables from the arguments list.
 You have also learned that this scope is erased, and thrown away when Ruby exits the method body and returns from the method.
 And that